Pinocchio (1976 TV program)

 Pinocchio is a 1976 made-for-TV musical starring Sandy Duncan in the title role and Danny Kaye as Geppetto.
 It was first broadcast March 27, 1976 on CBS and rerun on April 18, 1977.

 Plot summary

-Framed by the story of a young theater girl's desire to study and work apart from her father, the classic 1883 children's story of Pinocchio is presented as a subplay with the young girl (Sandy Duncan) as Pinocchio and her father (Danny Kaye) as Geppetto.
+Framed by the story of a young theater girl's desire to study and work apart from her father, the classic 1883 children's story The Adventures of Pinocchio is presented as a subplay with the young girl (Sandy Duncan) as Pinocchio and her father (Danny Kaye) as Geppetto.